TheIcyStar/comfy-cloud/README.md

 ## Create a VM manually using `virt-install`
 This is great for testing/debugging outside of a packer build.
-This method will use the autoinstall file for an unattended install.
-Skip steps 2, 3, and set `extra-args` to only `console=tty50` in step 4 for no autoinstall.
+This method will use the autoinstall file for an unattended install and connect via the serial port.\
+To install normally (without autoinstall), skip steps 2, 3, and set `extra-args` to only `console=tty50`.

 1. Mount your iso to the filesystem
 ```sh
 mkdir /mnt/youriso
 sudo mount -o loop /path/to/your.iso /mnt/yourisoMounted
 ```
-2. Create `user-data` and `meta-data`.
+2. Create `user-data` and `meta-data`.\
 You can use [cloud-init.yaml](packer/scripts/cloud-init.yaml) for as a base for `user-data` and keep `meta-data` empty.
 ```sh
 cp ./packer/scripts/cloud-init.yaml ./packer/http/user-data
 touch ./packer/http/meta-data